Moor frog: Historical distribution

 The earliest fossil record of the moor frog extends back to between the Pliocene and Early Pleistocene found in Dvorníky-Včeláre, Slovakia.
 Other fossil records of the moor frog from the early Pleistocene were found on land inside the modern range of the moor frog.
 Fossil records from the middle Pleistocene demonstrate the range extended as far south as south-central France and as far west as the eastern coast of Great Britain.
 Records from the late Pleistocene show the range extended as far south as Bosnia and Herzegovina and Azerbaijan.
 In the Holocene, the moor frog also had a wider distribution until the Early Modern period, when widespread land-drainage became technologically and economically viable.
-Clearly, widespread peat-cutting also impacts the species, especially in its range edge.
+Widespread peat-cutting also impacts the species, especially in its range edge.

 Distribution in Romania

 The moor frog is found in three regions in Romania.
 The first is the Transylvanian region which includes the Western Plains (with the largest Romanian population of moor frogs), the Transylvanian Plateau, and the Eastern Carpathians.
 The second region is the northern part of Romanian Moldavia.
 The third and smallest region is the Tisa River Basin—north of Maramureș.
 Most populations of moor frog in Romania are isolated and not contiguous due to the edge effects of human developments.
-Each population typically has 200-400 adults; however, exceptional populations of 2000 adults have been found as well.
-Most Romanian populations of moor frog can be found between 108 and 414 meters above sea level; exceptional populations have been found to exist at 740 meters above sea level.
+Each population typically has 200–400 adults; however, exceptional populations of 2000 adults have been found as well.
+Most Romanian populations of moor frog can be found between 108 and 414 m above sea level; exceptional populations have been found to exist at 740 m above sea level.

 In Romania, the moor frog is known to live in humid habitats that border land with human activity, such as flooded agricultural fields, ditches on the side of roads, small canals and streams, and human settlements.
 The moor frog is sparingly found in habitats with little human activity.
 Swamps are one of the few habitats with little human activity that host moor frogs.